 This isn’t your average gondola ride.
 Departing from Zermatt, Switzerland, you’ll ascend to 3,883 metres, soaring over rugged alpine peaks and glaciers to the top of Klein Matterhorn.

-The station is perched so dramatically on Klein Matterhorn, it feels like Dr. Evil’s secret lair or a James Bond hideout.
+The station is perched so dramatically on Klein Matterhorn, that it feels like Dr. Evil’s secret lair or a James Bond hideout.

 Step onto the panoramic viewing platform for sweeping views of the Alps, including the iconic Matterhorn.
 Inside, wander through a glowing ice palace carved into the glacier and glide down an ice slide.